 In addition, the "platform competition" theory is flawed because market data is bought and sold separately from execution services, as evidenced by the fact that SIFMA member firms' customers often buy market data on its own.
-15 The price of two products that are bought and sold separately is the result of the distinct competitive conditions confronting each product.
-16
+15 Indeed, the Exchange admits that the data at issue here "is not intended for use in trading decisions."
+16 The price of two products that are bought and sold separately is the result of the distinct competitive conditions confronting each product.
+17

 In any event, there is no substantial evidence here to support the Exchange's "platform competition" theory, only the same type of conclusory statements dismissed by the D.C.
-Circuit in NetCoalition.17
+Circuit in NetCoalition.18